For a manual build, choose the path below that matches your system.

 IBAMR’s performance in release mode is very sensitive to the choice of optimization flags.
 For example: switching from -O3 to -march=native -O3 roughly doubled the performance of some IBFE-based codes.
 This is because a large fraction of the time spent in IBAMR is spent doing structured grid calculations that can benefit heavily from applying processor-specific optimizations.

-For more information see The GCC page on compiler flags.
+For more information, see the GCC page on compiler flags.
 The flag -march=native is supported on all major C++ compilers (GCC, Clang, and Intel).

-To explicitly provide these flags to IBAMR pass the options
+To explicitly provide these flags to IBAMR, pass the options

 -DCMAKE_CXX_FLAGS="-O3 -march=native" \